CodeJugalbandi/Paradigms/scratch/FizzBuzz/ReadMe.md

 **KRISHNA**  Yes, we are, but its in our discretion parallelize and put each computation on a GPU or CPU for instance.
 I can then improve the performance and reduce memory consumed greatly.

 **BRAHMA** Well, as far as Haskell is concerned, it is lazy by default and so is list data-structure, so entire list is never materialized, only the needed element is brought in one at a time in memory and GCed after use.
-Also, one cannot tell, how the function is allocating data chunks whether  to CPU or GPUs, its all the how part that is abstracted away.
+Though it appears that we are process element-by-element, one cannot tell, theoretically, whether the ```zipWith``` function is splitting into data chunks or whether data is CPU bound or GPU bound.
+The how-part is abstracted away - the code is declarative.
+But, yes the lambda is applied to every element during zipping is a fact.

 **BRAHMA** I must say one thing though, I can see how you evolved the algorithm, which I think would be difficult to think in the first go itself.
 Let me use Haskell to re-write this in the APL form, but I think I still won't be able to get rid of lambda.